 Manuka Honey was first introduced to me many years ago when my sister brought back a few bottles of if from her New Zealand honeymoon trip.
 And frankly, when she told me that it was "medicine", I wasn't at all thrilled to eat it.
+(I guess many of us tend to associate the word with the synthetic medicine prescribed by doctors in the clinics.)
 Many years later, I came to know the honey as the most treasured honey in New Zealand and Australia that has miraculous healing effects.

 Unique Manuka Factor or commonly known as UMF is the only worldwide standard in identifying and measuring the antibacterial strength or quality of some strains of Manuka.
 It is a guarantee that the honey being sold has the special UMF antibacterial property and a UMF rating of 10 is the minimum recognised.
 Ordinary manuka has only the hydrogen peroxide antibacterial property which is common to most types of honey, whereas UMF Manuka has both the natural hydrogen peroxide antibacterial property and its own natural UMF antibacterial property, giving it increased antibacterial potency.
 The UMF property is very stable, unlike the hydrogen peroxide antibacterial property common in most honey which is easily destroyed by heat, light as well as certain enzymes in body serum.